Martha Longhurst: Storylines

-By the 1960s, Martha had retired and was drawing her pension.
-Money was tight, but she made it last without having to work to supplement it.
-In December, when Ena Sharples (Violet Carson) collapsed due to stress and had a spell in hospital, Leonard Swindley (Arthur Lowe) asked Martha to temporarily take over Ena's caretaker duties at the Glad Tidings Mission Hall.
-Martha accepted but only lasted a few days as Ena's suspicious nature led her to walk out of hospital and return to her vestry, senile decay or not.
-Dismissing Martha from her post, Ena caught her friend using her feather duster and accused her of rooting through her things.
-Martha protested her innocence, and the pair spent a few weeks not speaking to each other until they agreed to forgive and forget.
+By the 1960s, Martha has retired and is drawing her pension.
+Money is tight, but she makes it last, without having to work to supplement it.
+In December, when Ena Sharples (Violet Carson) collapses due to stress and has a spell in hospital, Leonard Swindley (Arthur Lowe) asks Martha to temporarily take over Ena's caretaker duties at the Glad Tidings Mission Hall.
+Martha accepts but only lasts a few days, as Ena's suspicious nature leads her to walk out of hospital and return to her vestry, senile decay or not.
+Dismissing Martha from her post, Ena catches her friend using her feather duster, and accuses her of rooting through her things.
+Martha protests her innocence, and the pair spend a few weeks not speaking to each other, until they agree, to forgive and forget.

-In March 1963, Martha was taken on by Jack (Arthur Leslie) and Annie Walker (Doris Speed) as the new Rovers Return Inn cleaner, and she also worked in the same capacity at Laurie Fraser's (Stanley Meadows) Viaduct Sporting Club the following year.
-Although she pushed herself hard, Martha was pleased to be able to put some money away.
+In March 1963, Martha is taken on by Jack (Arthur Leslie), and Annie Walker (Doris Speed), as the new Rovers Return Inn cleaner.
+She also works in the same capacity at Laurie Fraser's (Stanley Meadows) Viaduct Sporting Club, the following year.
+Although she pushes herself hard, Martha is pleased to be able to put some money away.